irx-404notfound/programming-notes/react /create-new-project.md

   press h + enter to show help
 ```
 Then you can copy the local link ant paste in your favorite browser.

+What it's installing automatically?

+- React.
+- React DOM (for the browser).
+- Vite (development server).
+- All configurated.

+> [!TIP]
+> This option is optional, but it's recommended.

+Install Visual Studio Code and inside it, install these extensions:

+- ES7 + React Snippets
+- Prettier (for automatically reset)
+- Auto Rename Tag